 Take the time to discover who you are as a person.
-The question does not need to be answered within the span of a few minutes or overnight.
+The question doesn't have to be answered within a few minutes or overnight.
 Let it sit for a while and ponder the question: Who are you?
-As you begin to answer it, you will find clarity in not only who you are but also in what you truly want.
+When you begin answering, you will find clarity in who you are and what you truly want.

-Career expert Ashley Stahl talks about the need to do a self-audit at her recent TED talk.
+Career expert Ashley Stahl, in her TED talk, talks about the need to do a self-audit .
 More specifically, she encourages everyone to ask themselves the questions: